 The working group has a general mandate to reflect on the logical basis for the maintenance of the integrity of nuclear power plant components, systems and structures, and to propose general principles on the optimal ways of dealing with challenges to integrity – in particular those from ageing.
 Specifically, the mandate will be the following:

 The WGIAGE consists of a main group three subgroups dealing with: a) integrity and ageing of metal structures and components; b) integrity and ageing of concrete structures and; c) seismic and other external events behaviour of components and structures.
 All subgroups deal with the structural integrity issues in a broad sense, and although disciplines are similar (e.g. structural mechanics and materials behaviour), the expertise needed to address group-specific issues is different.
 The main group serves as an entry point for CSNI.
 CSNI technical goals related to ageing, which are not covered by the sub-group work, will be managed by the time-limited task groups coordinated by the main group.

 The principal mechanisms currently used by the working group to accomplish its objectives are: a) the conduct of meetings (including annual group meetings and specialist expert meetings and workshops) to share information and plan/coordinate/manage activities; b) the collaborative writing of consensus documents (e.g. state-of-the-art reports, technical reports and technical opinion papers) and; c) highlights related to the integrity and ageing of components and structures via technical notes.

 The integrity of metal components and structures sub-group's recent activities include:

-PROCEEDINGS of the NEA/IAEA Workshop on "Soil Structure Interaction (SSI) Knowledge and Effect on the Seismic Assessment of NPPs Structures and Components" OTTAWA, CANADA, 6-8 OCTOBER 2010
+Proceedings of the CSNI Workshop on Soil Structure Interaction (SSI) Knowledge and Effect on the Seismic Assessment of NPPs Structures and Components, Ottawa, Canada, 6-8 October 2010

-Last reviewed: 10 April 2014
+Last reviewed: 10 July 2014